kirticism/plotting_name_using_matplotlib/README.md

 # plotting_name_using_matplotlib
-I plotted my name(Kirti) using matplotlib
+I plotted my name(Kirti) using matplotlib out of boredom